 - Defuse hurt feelings.
 Despite your best efforts, the conversation may not go well.
-You can keep it from turning into a shouting match by keeping your own tone even-keeled and offering a measured response: "I can see that what I said has upset you, and that's not what I intended.
+You can keep it from turning into a shouting match by keeping your tone even-keeled and offering a measured response: "I can see that what I said has upset you, and that's not what I intended.
 I just don't want you to feel like you have to go this alone."

 Don't think of this as The Conversation, advises Coon.
 More likely it will be the first of an ongoing series of talks.
-Handle it well and you could could help your parents live longer, happier, more financially secure lives.
+Handle it well and you could help your parents live longer, happier, more financially secure lives.

 Tips for getting your parents out of debt